aeldar/rounded-percentage/README.md

 ## Params

 - `percentageSelector`: a function to extract the real percentage value from the list item.
-The default is an identity function `x => x`.
 - `percentages`: An array of items with percentages.
 Can be any type that can be converted to a number (see `percentageSelector` parameter).